Top Souvenirs To Get While You Are In Panama

 Woven Embera Bowl Or Mask

 These are woven handmade bowls and masks made by the Embera Indians in Panama.
 The bowls are made from natural fibers and dyes found in the forest and can take months to make depending on how intricate the weave is.
+The best selection of woven items can be found at Galeria de Arte Indigena in Casco Viejo.

 Local Gourmet Coffee